-And when the dream does come back to you as you wake up, even if it's just one thing you can remember, write it down or make an audio recording of what you recall.
+And when the dream does come back to you as you wake up, even if it's just one thing you can remember, write it down in a dream journal or make an audio recording of what you recall.
 This will help you get into the practice of "bridging the dream into waking life," as Naiman puts it.

 Dreams are complex, personal, and always up for individual interpretation.
 When looking for the answers, Naiman says the popular dream dictionaries aren't the place to turn.
 Check in with yourself instead.
 Getting in touch with the emotions behind your dreams can help you learn your unique "dream language," and better interpret the intuitive messages that come to you in your sleep.